GSI-CS-CO/saftlib/README.md

 Saflib is a library and a set of tools to use and control the FAIR Timing Receiver hardware.
 Saftlib provides
   - A C++ class library to access FAIR Timing Receiver Hardware.
 It can be used to configure the ECA channels, create conditions and receive software Interrupts from timing events.
-  - A library of proxy classes that can be used to share hardware resources by access through [saftbus](../saftbus/README.md) via IPC (interprocess communication).
+  - A library of proxy classes that can be used to share hardware resources by access through [saftbus](saftbus/README.md) via IPC (inter process communication).
   - A library that can be directly by stand alone programs.
   - A set of command line tools to control and interact with attached hardware devices.